Main Page Content

 As a student teacher, she has worked with students having a variety of different disabilities including Asperger’s Syndrome and Attention Deficit Hyperactivity Disorder (ADHD) ― all with very special and sometimes conflicting needs.
 Moira Fallon, PhD, associate professor in the Department of Education and Human Development, helped Alinda overcome the challenges of a special education classroom.
 Dr. Fallon taught Alinda about inclusion, a teaching technique that integrates children with disabilities into general classrooms.
 “It intrigues and amazes me to see the students change over time, coping and being productive with their disabilities, and how excited they get when they succeed.”

-While The College at Brockport’s faculty have helped guide Alinda, friends from Brockport have also made a significant impact on her life.
+While SUNY Brockport’s faculty have helped guide Alinda, friends from Brockport have also made a significant impact on her life.
 “If it weren’t for my friend Chris, I would not be skiing right now.”
 Skiing has been a life-changing event for Alinda as she went from beginner on the slopes to president of the Ski Club.
 More importantly, it has helped develop her leadership abilities essential for a special education class.